 (hosts inside Grid'5000, except the access machines, are not reachable from the outside, Internet)

 # Direct connection to hosts within Grid'5000 which are not reachable directly Host *.g5k User

 g5k_loginProxyCommand ssh g5k -W "$(basename %h .g5k):%p" ForwardAgent no

-The .g5k suffix is an arbitrary suffix you will now specify in your command lines in order to access hosts inside Grid'5000.
+The .g5k suffix is just an (arbitrary) suffix that you will now specify in your ssh command lines, in order to access hosts inside Grid'5000.